Form: A multi-stemmed, long-lived shrub. Female plants are larger and more deeply

 Leaves: Dull green, oval to lance-shaped, in upward-pointing pairs.

 Stems: No thorns.
-Dense, rigid branches, somewhat irregular.
+The dense branches are rigid, and somewhat irregular.

-Roots: One to several very deep taproots, may exceed 30' deep.
+Roots: One to several very deep taproots, which may exceed 30' deep.

 Wildlife: The leaves are browsed by large mammals, especially goats.
 The seeds are